vespa-engine/system-test/README.md

 Each of the nodes must be running a ruby process called <i>node_server.rb</i> that acts as a server for the RPC calls.

-## Usage
+## Install

-Follow these steps to install and run system tests
+Follow these steps to install.

 ### 1. Create CentOS 7 dev environment